NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/quantitativeChip/minute-lab.rst

 and H3K4m3 (active) marks at their TSS regions.
 It has been thought that Naïve cells lose this H3K27m3 signal at bivalent TSSs, but it is more of a scaling issue, as you will see in this tutorial!

+The bivalent annotation comes from:

+Court, F., & Arnaud, P. (2017).
+An annotated list of bivalent chromatin regions in human ES cells: a new tool for cancer epigenetic research.
+Oncotarget, 8(3), 4110.

+And it has been translated to :code:`hg38` genome using :code:`liftOver`.

 Files
 ^^^^^

-Now you will get a copy of all the bigWig files.
+Now you can get a copy of all the bigWig files + the bivalent annotation:

 .. code-block:: bash